KleinMichalGit/SQLInjectionAnalyzer/SQLInjectionAnalyzer/README.md

 - `OneMethodAnalyzer.cs` - compiles *.csproj files, without performing interprocedural analysis.
 The purpose of this analyzer is merely for understanding how long it takes to compile needed csproj files when analyzing extensive repository.
 - `Program.cs` - contains Main method, start of program.
 - `SimpleAnalyzer.cs` - reads *.cs files separately, without compiling .csproj files, without performing interprocedural analysis, every block of code is considered as reachable (very fast but very imprecise).

-## Adding your own analyzers
-TODO guide about how to add your own analyzer